TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Form/Radio.rst

 f:form.radio
 ============

 This ViewHelper allows you to create a radio button element for use in an HTML form.
 Radio button fields are usually used in groups, and only a single radio button in a group may be active at one time.
 A multiple selection - like the one we see when using checkboxes - isn't possible with radio buttons.

 Properties
 ----------

-.. include:: ../../UniversalTagAttributes.txt
+All the :ref:`universal tag attributes <UniversalTagAttributes>`

-.. include:: ../../UniversalFormFieldAttributes.txt
+All the :ref:`universal form field attributes <UniversalFormFieldAttributes>`

 Exclusive properties for the HTML-Element
 #########################################